+Set a reminder to get your loved one's blood pressure checked-at home, at the doctor's office, or at a pharmacy.
+Track results in a journal or diary that your loved one can take to health care visits.
 Having the support of a friend or family member sometimes is the deciding factor for an individual struggling to manage and control high blood pressure successfully.
 You can make a difference.

-Of the 67 million American adults who have high blood pressure, 16 million are aware they have the condition and are receiving treatment, but their blood pressure continues to be high.
-If this sounds like someone you know and love, team up to help him or her to make blood pressure control your goal, too.
+Of the 75 million American adults who have high blood pressure, only about half (54%) of these people have their blood pressure under control.
+If this sounds like someone you know and love, team up with him or her to make blood pressure control your goal, too.